coskunahmet/tic-tac-toe/README.md

 # tic-tac-toe
 This is a scalable, multiplayer tic tac toe game.
+## Requirements
+- JDK 1.8 or above
+- Maven 3 or above

 ## How to Run the game
 First, you must generate jar file with `maven:install` goal.
 After, you run this goal, it will generate a jar file with `-jar-with-dependencies` suffix in `target` folder.
 This is the runnable jar file of this project.
 You should run this jar file on `command prompt` by standard java execution command:

-`java -jar tic-tac-toe-1.0-SNAPSHOT-jar-with-dependencies.jar`
+`java -jar tic-tac-toe-1.0-jar-with-dependencies.jar`

 This will execute application by default configuration.
 There is another usage to configure game:

-`java -jar tic-tac-toe-1.0-SNAPSHOT-jar-with-dependencies.jar <configuration_file_path>`
+`java -jar tic-tac-toe-1.0-jar-with-dependencies.jar <configuration_file_path>`

 `<configuration_file_path>` should be the path of a configuration file which is formatted like this: